kaiquewdev/Katana/readme.md

 	  callback();
     });

+## Sessions

+Katana has build in module for supporting sessions.
+This gives you a way to associate data with each particular visitor of your app and have that data persist between requests.

+### Data stores
+For now Katana support only 2 session data stores (more to come):

+* **Memory** (by default): useful for development.
+Session data is saved in memory at worker-process level, which meens this will not work with cluster.
+Also, all sessions disappear when app is restarted.

+* **Redis**: Sessions are saved in a redis noSQL database and persist across app restarts.
+Requires a Redis server or clusters.

+### Using sessions

+First of all you need to enable sessions in application config file.
+The default session config look like this:

+    session: {
+		enabled: true, // enable or disable session support

+		key_name: 'session_id', // session identifier name for cookie of
+		key_length: 32, // session id length
+		lifetime: 1000 * 60 * 60 * 24 * 7, // lifetime before delete inactive session
+		store: 'redis', // session store type

+        // default data for new sessions
+		defaults: {

+		}
+	}

+Once you enable sessions, the session object will be assigned to each request and data will be loaded automatically from the session store.
+Then this object could be accessed as `Request.session`.
+For now available public methods are `set`, `get` and `remove`.

+Example counter of user requests:

+    index: function(Response, Request) {
+      var Session = Request.session;

+      // get current requests count, default 0 var counter = Session.get('requests', 0);

+      counter++;

+      // set new value
+      Session.set('requests', counter);

+      // Session data will be automatically saved in store before sending response
+      // Also will save session id in the cookie with key_name from config Response.send('You have visited this page '+ counter +' times');
+    }

 ## Contributing
 Anyone interested or who like the framework idea can contribute by sending new ideas, issues or pull requests.
 Any help would be appreciated.